laughtersec/Fuzzing-Reversing/Windows Internals/Processes.md

 - Windows subsystem (Win32k.sys) maintains a per-process data structure, `W32PROCESS`, which is created the first time a thread calls a Windows USER or GDI function that is implemented in kernel mode.
 This happens as soon as the User32.dll library is loaded (by calling functions like `CreateWindowEx`).
 - The Graphics Device Interface (GDI) component infrastructure causes the DirectX Graphics Kernel (Dxgkrnl.sys) to initialize a structure of its own, `DXGPROCESS`.
 Except for the idle process, every `EPROCESS` structure is encapsulated as a process object by the ==executive object manager==.

+### PROCESS CONTROL BLOCK
+- It is a structure of type `KPROCESS`, for kernel process.
+- Although routines in the executive store information in the `EPROCESS`, the dispatcher, scheduler, and interrupt/time accounting code - being part of the operating system kernel - use the `KPROCESS` instead.